franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

 ---

 **📋 SUMMARY: Always follow the CRITICAL CALCULATIONS sequence above to ensure accurate wallet analysis and avoid common mistakes that lead to negative available amounts.
-Remember that only staked and redelegated HASH earn rewards - accumulated rewards should be claimed and restaked for optimal ROI.**
+Remember that only staked and redelegated HASH earn rewards - accumulated rewards should be claimed and restaked for optimal ROI.
+Redelegated HASH automatically transitions to fully flexible staked HASH after 21 days with no user action required.**